 This mentality coupled with the poverty level and a lack of social welfare services means that the hospital may be the last place parents will take their child should they fall sick.
 The crux of our awareness campaigns in Nigeria is to first of all have people believe it is a real disease.
 This means massive public campaigns.
 We focus on demystifying the disease and encouraging hospital visits.

-We put emphasis on symptoms and the importance of early detection as an indices for better outcome in most childhood cancers. it may seem an uphill task but our flagship program operating presently in 3 of Nigeria's cancer centers and 3 regional hospitals is a labor of love and is only possible because of your generosity.
+We put emphasis on symptoms and the importance of early detection as an index for better outcome in most childhood cancers. it may seem an uphill task but our flagship program operating presently in 6 Nigerian hospitals is a labor of love and is only possible because of your generosity.

-These children are alive and receiving treatment because of you.
+These children receiving life-saving treatment because of you.

 As our program grows, so does our need for funds.
 These children's needs extend from life-saving cancer treatments to nutritional foods, transportation from villages and even accommodations at the treatment centers.
 As we cater to children who have been confirmed to have no means of funding their treatments, sometimes helping them means having to employ these other social determinants of health.